deborah1995/Metagenomics_Nextflow_Pipeline/README.md

 ## 🐳 Containers

-Each tool has its own folder with:
+Each tool has its folder with:
 - `Dockerfile`
 - `conda.yml`

 Example:

 fastp/

 ├── Dockerfile

 └── conda.yml